simp/simp-doc/docs/glossary.rst

       Source: `Hiera Overview <http://docs.puppetlabs.com/hiera/latest/>`__

    initrd
-      The :term:`Linux` `Initial RAMDisk`.
-A complete :term:`Linux` environment that is loaded at boot time to enable booting the rest of the operating system.
+      The `Initial RAMDisk`.
+A complete environment that is loaded at boot time to enable booting the rest of the operating system.

    IP
    IP Address